instana/instana-agent-operator/olm/description.md

 * `agent.endpoint.port` must be set with the monitoring ingress port, generally "443" (wrapped in quotes).
 * `agent.zone.name` should be set with the name of the Kubernetes cluster that is be displayed in Instana.

 For advanced configuration, you can edit the contents of the `configuration.yaml` file.
-View documentation here: [https://docs.instana.io/quick_start/agent_setup/container/kubernetes/](https://docs.instana.io/quick_start/agent_setup/container/kubernetes/).
+View documentation [here](https://docs.instana.io/setup_and_manage/host_agent/on/kubernetes/).

 Apply the custom resource with `kubectl apply -f instana-agent.yaml`.
 After some time, you should see `instana-agent` Pods being created on each node of your cluster, and your cluster should show on the infrastructure map on your Instana Web interface.